-A microbial fuel cell is a bio-electro-chemical device that can convert chemical energy directly into electrical energy.
+A microbial fuel cell is a bio-electrochemical device that can convert chemical energy directly into electrical energy.
 But first, let’s go over what a fuel cell is.
 A fuel cell is a battery of sorts.
 So, what is a battery?
 A battery is when two different types of metals are connected together through what is called an electrolyte.
 One metal is an anode, which is a metal that “wants” to give off electrons when under the right conditions.
 One metal is a cathode, which is a metal that “wants” to accept electrons when under the right conditions.
 When these two metals are in close proximity, and there is a fluid that will conduct the electrons (an electrolyte), then the flow of electrons from one metal to the other can occur.
 And we can capture that flow to extract electricity.
 Batteries that we use in remotes for televisions will eventually get used up and need to be replaced.
 This is an example of a primary battery.
-Figures 12.6a-12.6c show a generic cell, a stack of cells using zinc and copper, and a picture of a Voltaic cell as created by Alessandro Volta (inventor).
+The figures below show a generic cell, a stack of cells using zinc and copper, and a picture of a Voltaic cell as created by Alessandro Volta (inventor).

-Figure 12.6a: Generic schematic of one cell of a battery.
+Generic schematic of one cell of a battery.

 Credit: Dr. Caroline B. Clifford

-Figure 12.6b: Stacks of cells in a battery, also called a voltaic pile.
+Stacks of cells in a battery, also called a voltaic pile.

 We can also have secondary batteries, where the flow of electricity is established to provide electrical energy, but we can also apply electricity to the battery to reverse the flow of electrons and regenerate the life of the battery.
 While regenerated batteries don’t last forever, you can definitely get your money’s worth because you can regenerate them.

 Fuel cells are also a sort of battery, but the materials are different and flow continuously to produce electricity.
-Figure 12.7 shows a generic fuel cell.
+The figure below shows a generic fuel cell.
 As with a battery, it has an anode, cathode, and electrolyte.
 The anode typically uses hydrogen as the fuel, on the left side of the figure, and oxygen as the oxidant used in the cathode, on the right side of the figure.
-The electrolyte contains a fluid but also a membrane that removes the protons from the hydrogen, leaving the electrons to flow, and allows oxygen to accept the protons to form water.
+The electrolyte contains a fluid but also a membrane that removes the protons from the hydrogen, leaving the electrons to flow, and allowing oxygen to accept the protons to form water.
 Typically, these cells are run on hydrogen and oxygen, but we get electrical energy out rather than heat from burning hydrogen and oxygen.

-Figure 12.7: Generic schematic of fuel cell.
+Generic schematic of fuel cell.